WishKnish/KnishIO-Client-C/README.md

 </div>
 <div style="text-align:center">info@wishknish.com | https://wishknish.com</div>

-# Knish.IO C/C++ Client SDK
+# Knish.IO C Client SDK

-This is the official C/C++ implementation of the Knish.IO client SDK.
+This is the official C implementation of the Knish.IO client SDK.
 Its purpose is to expose libraries for building and signing Knish.IO Molecules, composing Atoms, generating Wallets, and much more with native performance and quantum-resistant security.

 ## Installation